polywc/polywc-parallel-coordinates/README.md

 Great, you have successfully installed the web component.

+## How to use the web component
+In order to use the web component you need to import the html in the

 ## How to extend the web component
 There are many ways to setup the environment in order to make changes to the web component.
 Here I describe one that uses the bower link command.